Provider claims and safety checks

 See why update forms are not the same as supply or suitability.

-Check UK availability timeline
+See the UK timeline

 See the stages needed before UK access can be treated as real.